msg-systems/graphql-io-server-java/CONTRIBUTING.md

 files for the most common IDEs (e.g. Eclipse or IntelliJ).
 * Documentation style (was soll dokumentiert werden) / Add some Javadocs.
 * Check documentation
-* Add the ASF license header comment to all new .java files (copy from existing files in the project)
+* Add a license header comment to all new .java files (copy from existing files in the project)
-* Add yourself as an @author to the .java files that you modify substantially (more than cosmetic changes).
 * A few unit tests would help a lot as well -- someone has to do it.
-* ***If no-one else is using your branch, please rebase it against the current master (or other target branch in the main project).***

 good example: https://github.com/spring-projects/spring-boot/blob/master/CONTRIBUTING.adoc